 Entrepreneurial success does not come easy and, often, a unique product or idea is what can push your company into the spotlight and set you apart from your competitors.
 This is your intellectual property (IP), and the onus of safeguarding it is on you.

-Indeed, the process of securing your intellectual property should be a priority task, especially if your business is reliant on the person, the idea or the technology behind your driving product.
+Indeed, the process of securing your intellectual property should be a priority task, especially if your business is reliant on the person, the idea, or the technology behind your key product.
 However, as illustrated in a 2015 study by the UK Intellectual Property Office, a lot of new entrepreneurs fail to adequately understand the importance of this, and end up losing out to more streetwise rivals.

 Both tangible properties and intangible elements come under the purview of IP regulations, and receive equal levels of legal protection.
 Some examples of what can be defined as intellectual property include: